nishaalajmera/Software-Engineering/1. Algorithms and Data Structures/Lesson Plans/Big O.md

     - What does each notation mean O(n) O(n2)?
     - Ask about O(1)

-- [DEMO] Show the execution time using FIB with loops and with Recursion
+- [DEMO]: Show the execution time using FIB with loops and with Recursion

 - Space complexity: Inefficient use of disk is often overlooked

-- Examples (Searching, Sorting, Recursion)
+- [DEMO]: Show the generators with getsizeof.
+Compare their sizes seeing that generators are more efficient